F-Clement/BOCHERestaurant/README.md

 number of five people is is allowed and in case a user tries to make reserve a pariticular date and time where 5 other reservations have been made then he or she will get a message notifying them there is not available tabe at that time.
+Tables assigned to users will always be greater than or equal to number of people.

 ## Project Goals